crazyhottommy/RNA-seq-analysis/README.md

 * [SNPlice](https://code.google.com/p/snplice/) is a software tool to find and evaluate the co-occurrence of single-nucleotide-polymorphisms (SNP) and altered splicing in next-gen mRNA sequence reads.
 SNPlice requires, as input: genome aligned reads, exon-intron-exon junctions, and SNPs. exon-intron-exon junctions and SNPs may be derived from the reads directly, using, for example, TopHat2 and samtools, or they may be derived from independent sources
 * [Visualizing Alternative Splicing](http://vials.io/vials/) [github page](https://github.com/Caleydo/vials)
 * [spladder](https://github.com/ratschlab/spladder) Tool for the detection and quantification of alternative splicing events from RNA-Seq data
+* [SUPPA](https://bitbucket.org/regulatorygenomicsupf/suppa) This tool generates different Alternative Splicing (AS) events and calculates the PSI ("Percentage Spliced In") value for each event exploiting the fast quantification of transcript abundances from multiple samples

 ### transcriptional pausing